On the Emergence of Cross-Task Linearity in the Pretraining-Finetuning Paradigm: Conclusion and Limitations

 \section{Conclusion and Limitations}

 In this work, we identified Cross-Task Linearity (CTL) as a prevalent phenomenon that consistently occurs for finetuned models, approximately characterizing neural networks as linear maps in the pretraining-finetuning paradigm.
 Based on the observed CTL, we obtained novel insights into two widely-used model merging/editing techniques: model averaging and task arithmetic.
-Furthermore, we studied the root cause of CTL and highlighted the impact of pretraining.
+Furthermore, we studied the root cause of CTL, highlighting the role of pretraining.

-Similar to recent efforts~\cite{zhou2023going} in the neural network linearity discovery, our current work primarily focuses on empirical findings, despite a limited theoretical attempt to prove CTL in \cref{sec:linearity_emerge}.
+Our current work primarily focuses on empirical findings, despite a theoretical attempt to prove CTL in \cref{sec:linearity_emerge}.
 We defer a thorough theoretical analysis to future work.
-Additionally, on the practical side, due to constraints in computational resources, we leave the exploration of CTL on Large Language Models to future.
+Additionally, on the practical side, we leave comprehensive exploration of CTL on Large Language Models to future.